IcyCC/gpt-techleader-git-reviewer/README_EN.md

 > [!NOTE]
 > You can submit a PR to this repo to experience the functionality.
 Sample PR: https://github.com/IcyCC/gpt-techleader-git-reviewer/pull/19

-- Automated Code Review: Automatically triggered when PRs are created or updated
+- Automated Code Review: Automatically triggered when PRs are created or updated, reviewing code style and business logic
 - Smart Comment Replies: Intelligent responses to developer comments
 - GitHub Support

-> Code developed by Cursor, freeing up production capacity
+> Code developed by Cursor, freeing up productivity

 ## Quick Start